 Rats and mice

-Mice and rats are normally active at night and you might not see them during the day.
+Mice and rats are generally active at night, and you might not see them during the day.

 A key sign you have mice are:

 - partially nibbled food, packaging or other materials